Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Simulation of bridges in homogeneous spaces

-To simulate bridges on homogeneous spaces, we develop simulation schemes on the top space, that is, bridge simulation schemes on the Lie group $G$, which we then project onto the homogeneous space $M$.
-We will be considering two different schemes.
+We now turn to bridge simulation in homogeneous spaces by sampling bridges in $G$ conditioned on the fiber over $v \in M = G/H$.
+We simulate in the top space, that is, bridge simulation schemes on the Lie group $G$, and subsequently project to the homogeneous space $M$.
+We will be considering two schemes.
 Let $v \in M$.